wBeckettHills/pdal_tutorial/tutorial/01_Intro_PDAL_Pipelines_for_Ecology.md

 Data available from public sources typically involves:

-1. **Data Acquisition**: Downloading already classified point clouds
+1. **Data Acquisition**: Downloading versus planning and flying
-2. **Minimal Processing**: Using points that already have classifications (ground, vegetation, etc.)
+2. **Minimal Processing**: Using cleaned points with classifications (ground, vegetation, etc.)
-3. **Direct Analysis**: Creating DTMs, DSMs, and other products without extensive pre-processing
+3. **Direct Analysis**: Creating DTMs, DSMs, CHMs, and other products without extensive pre-processing

 The advantage of this approach is simplicity and speed, allowing researchers to focus directly on analysis rather than processing steps.